 - The Birdhouse Condo: A Trio of Birdhouses

 - Bat Houses

-Each of my DIY birdhouse plans include a cutting list and diagram with step-by-step instructions on how to build the birdhouse.
+Each of my DIY birdhouse plans includes a cutting list and diagram with step-by-step instructions on how to build the birdhouse.
 This page highlights some of my favorites that I've made so far, and I plan to keep adding more birdhouse projects.
-For step-by-step instructions and more photos on how I built each of these birdhouses, I've included a link to the birdhouse's featured page.
+For step-by-step instructions and more photos of how I built each of these birdhouses, I've included a link to the birdhouse's featured page.
 Have fun, and build your birdhouses for the birds!

 1. Build a Rustic Cottage Birdhouse

-These birdhouses are fully functional, and made to fit the bird's requirements.
+These birdhouses are fully functional and made to fit the bird's requirements.
 Only the exterior is stained and painted, leaving the natural wood on the interior of the nest box for the safety of the baby birds.
 Learning how to build a rustic bluebird birdhouse is not as difficult as it may appear at first.
 These birdhouses will look great in your yard.